moliver28/research-handbook/content/handbook/values/_index.md

 ##### Learn How to Pronounce Other People's Names

 We attach part of our identity to our names, and if it is mis-pronounced it can feel less-inclusive.
 If it happens repeatedly, then it is sending a message to that person that you are not interested in learning how to pronounce their name correctly.
-This applies to everyone you are in contact with: team members, customers, candidatesates for jobs and anyone else.
+This applies to everyone you are in contact with: team members, customers, candidates for jobs and anyone else.

 People who's name is repeatly mis-pronounced may feel unimportant or self-conscious and may not speak up about it.
 Other negative behaviours are giving a person a nickname without their permission, or not referring to them by name at all in sync calls.